Greek PM Pledges Pension, Wage Hikes By 2027, Within Budget Limits

-(MENAFN- Live Mint) ATHENS, Sept 7 (Reuters) - Greek Prime Minister Kyriakos Mitsotakis promised on Saturday to increase pensions, cut taxes and social security contributions, and increase the minimum wage in 2025, looking to support people squeezed by the high cost of living.
+(MENAFN- Live Mint) ATHENS (Reuters) - Greek Prime Minister Kyriakos Mitsotakis promised on Saturday to increase pensions, cut taxes and social security contributions, and increase the minimum wage in 2025, looking to support people squeezed by the high cost of living.

 Greece is still recovering from a debt crisis that wiped out nearly a fourth of its economic output in 2009-2018, due to austerity measures that included repeated wage and pension cuts.